lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 .. figure:: /_static/portal_tut04_step07.png
 	:name: portal_tut04_step07

 This will result in the plot on the upper right panel on the screenshot below.
-If you wish you can add a chart with the same settings as the previous one, but select "log" for the Chart Options of the plot (left panel).
-Such plot is often called "log(N) - Log (S).
+If you wish you can add a chart with the same settings as the previous one, but with log axis fir the number, select "log" for the Chart Options of the plot ( as is in the left panel).
+Such plot is often called "log(N) - Log (S)."

 .. figure:: /_static/portal_tut04_step08.png
 	:name: portal_tut04_step08